Sky's new cricket commentator Debbie Hockley apologises over massive on-air clanger after suggesting fan was Serena Williams

 Sky's head of corporate communications, Melodie Robinson, said that SKY would continue to support Hockley and the mistake won't affect her future commentary commitments.

-"We totally support Debbie and we think it was an unfortunate remark but mistakes happen in commentary and particularly when your starting out," she said.
+"We totally support Debbie and we think it was an unfortunate remark but mistakes happen in commentary and particularly when you're starting out," she said.

-Sky TV brought Hockley and White Ferns legend Maia Lewis into its commentary box for this summer's Black Caps games in response to criticism about the sport's lack of diversity.
+Hockley and White Ferns legend Maia Lewis joined the SKY commentary box for the Black Caps home games this summer.

 READ MORE: